The year 6 team

 Welcome to Year Six.

 If you have any concerns or queries, please do not hesitate to contact us at year6@englishmartyrs.school.
-Also, please feel free to make an appointment to meet after school.
-Our door is always open.
+Also, please feel free to make an appointment to meet me after school.
+Our door is always open and I am always happy to make the time to see you.

 Self-organisation